xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/executable-network-class-in-custom-plugins.rst

 The function accepts a const shared pointer to ``:ref:`ngraph::Function <doxid-classngraph_1a14d7fe7c605267b52c145579e12d2a5f>``` object and performs the following steps:

 #.
 Applies nGraph passes using ``TransformNetwork`` function, which defines plugin-specific conversion pipeline.
 To support low precision inference, the pipeline can include Low Precision Transformations.
 These transformations are usually hardware specific.
-You can find how to use and configure Low Precisions Transformations in :ref:`Low Precision Transformations <doxid-openvino_docs__o_v__u_g_lpt>` guide.
+You can find how to use and configure Low Precisions Transformations in :ref:`Low Precision Transformations <extensibility_plugin__lpt>` guide.

 #.
 Maps the transformed graph to a backend specific graph representation (for example, to CPU plugin internal graph representation).